Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.9Location

-Why for a family holiday — Wailea Beach Villas is the all-villa luxury property in the Wailea cluster — every accommodation is a two-bedroom, three-bedroom, or four-bedroom luxury villa with full kitchen, separate living room, private outdoor pool, and direct beachfront access on Wailea Beach.
-Ninety-eight…
+Why for a family holiday: Wailea Beach Villas is the all-villa luxury property in the Wailea cluster, every accommodation is a two-bedroom, three-bedroom, or four-bedroom luxury villa with full kitchen, separate living room, private outdoor pool, and direct beachfront access on Wailea Beach.
+Only a fraction of the villas reach the rental pool at once, so the right beachfront unit needs booking months out.

 Best room: Four-Bedroom Beachfront Villa (the multi-generational flagship) or Three-Bedroom Beachfront Villa for the family-of-six option.